woodser/monero-ts/docs/developer_guide/getting_started_p2.md

 ## Running the application on a traditional application server

-To host the application on your own application server, copy the contents of the "./browser_build" folder to the root directory of your application server.
+To host the application on your own application server, copy the contents of the "./browser_build" folder to the source directory of your application server.

 For example, to host the application on a standard apache server: `cp ./browser_build/* [app_server_path]/var/www/html`